Census: No more Black majority in Atlanta

-ATLANTA — Atlanta’s African American majority went away in the last ten years, according to new census data analyzed by the AJC.
+ATLANTA — Atlanta’s African American majority went away in the last 10 years, according to new census data analyzed by the AJC.

-The new census data does show that African Americans are still the largest ethnic group in Atlanta.
-But they dropped below fifty percent in the 2020 census.
+The new census data does show that African Americans are still the largest ethnic group in Atlanta, but they dropped below 50% in the 2020 Census.

 "The culture here is just wonderful," said Avery Silva, who is among the thousands of white folks who made Atlanta’s population climb in the last decade.

-In 2019, the US census reported that 51 percent of Atlanta’s residents were Black.
-But the new census data says that number dropped to 47 percent in 2020.
+In 2019, the U.S. Census reported that 51% of Atlanta’s residents were Black.
+However, the new data shows that number dropped to 47% in 2020.

 That shift has taken place as historically Black neighborhoods have drawn new money and new residents

-City councilman Michael Bond, an African American, says the shift away from a Black majority will do no harm.
+City Councilman Michael Bond, an African American, said the shift away from a Black majority will do no harm.

 "I think Atlanta has grown up internationally," Bond said.
 "This is a goal I think leadership in Atlanta has had for a long time – not to displace African Americans political power, but to increase the diversity of the city.
 I think it’s a good thing ultimately."